bxparks/rpn83p/docs/USER_GUIDE_TVM.md

 - Press `I%YR` (should see `TVM Calculated`)
 - Answer: 6.00699%

+### Example 4

-**Example 4**: If Susan got paid $0.01 per second, compounded every second, at a 10% per annum rate, what is her bank balance after 365 days?
+If Susan got paid $0.01 per second, compounded every second, at a 10% per annum rate, what is her bank balance after 365 days?

 - Press `CLTV`
 - Press 3600 `ENTER` 24 `*` 365 `*` (should see 31536000)